Chicago (musical): Act I

 Velma is not happy to see Roxie, who is stealing not only her limelight but also her lawyer, Billy Flynn.
 Roxie convinces Amos to pay for Billy Flynn to be her lawyer ("A Tap Dance"), though Amos lacks the funds.
-Eagerly awaited by his all-woman clientele, Billy sings his anthem, complete with a chorus of fan dancers ("All I Care About").
-Billy takes Roxie's case before realizing Amos does not have the money; to make up the difference, he turns the case into a media circus and rearranges her story for consumption by sympathetic tabloid columnist Mary Sunshine ("A Little Bit of Good"), hoping to raise funds by auctioning off Roxie's belongings at inflated prices.
+Nonetheless, Billy takes the case.
+Eagerly awaited by his all-woman clientele at the prison, Billy sings his anthem, complete with a chorus of fan dancers ("All I Care About").
+Amos can only raise half the amount Billy demands as a retainer.
+To make up the difference, Billy turns the case into a media circus and rearranges Roxie's story for public consumption with help from sympathetic tabloid columnist Mary Sunshine ("A Little Bit of Good"), hoping to raise funds by auctioning off Roxie's belongings at inflated prices.
 Roxie's press conference turns into a ventriloquist act, with Billy dictating a new version of the truth ("We Both Reached for the Gun") to the reporters while Roxie mouths the words.

 Roxie becomes the most popular celebrity in Chicago, as she boastfully proclaims while planning for her future career in vaudeville ("Roxie").
 As Roxie's fame grows, Velma's notoriety subsides, and in an act of desperation she tries to talk Roxie into recreating the sister act ("I Can't Do It Alone").
-Roxie turns her down, only to find her own headlines replaced by the latest sordid crime of passion ("I Can't Do It Alone (Reprise)").
+Roxie turns her down, only to find her own headlines replaced by a newer sordid and sanguinary crime of passion by a woman (Go-To-Hell-Kitty) who kills her husband and the two women she found with him in bed ("I Can't Do It Alone (Reprise)").
 Separately, Roxie and Velma realize there is no one they can count on but themselves ("My Own Best Friend"), and Roxie decides that being pregnant in prison would put her back on the front page.